Search for celebrities on Ancestry.com!Mary Schramm

 Mary Schramm attended church with devotion and was a member of Our Savior Lutheran Church.

-Her life was focused on her husband of 67 years, Albert Schramm, whom she married in Richmond.
+Her life was focused on her husband of 67 years, Albert Schramm, whom she marriage in Richmond.
 Mrs. Schramm died Wednesday at SunBridge Care Center for Paradise.
 She was 92 and had lived in Paradise since 1953.
 She was born in Mount Pleasant, Tenn.
 Her parents were W.H. and Ella Willis.

 Her sister-in-law, Louise Fagerhaugh of Lakeville, Minn., and a nephew survive Mrs. Schramm.
 Her husband died before her.